Farmers in the Crosshairs

 Tomatillos.
 Gardeners are always fussing with their tomato plants.
 I've decided I'd rather grow tomatillos instead.
 In fact, I have a salsa garden with hot and sweet peppers, onions, and tomatillos.
 The large purple ones grow best for me.

 Fruit, nuts, and berries.
-Thanks to climate change, I can now grow tree fruit like apricots, peaches, cherries, hardy figs, and persimmons.
-There's an excellent web site called The Food Forest Nursery that lists all the fruit trees, fruiting vines, bush fruits, and native food plants you can grow broken out by Hardiness Zone.
+Thanks to climate change, I can now grow tree fruit like apricots, peaches, cherries, hardy figs, and persimmons (pictured above).
+There's an excellent web site called The Food Forest Nursery that lists all the fruit trees, fruiting vines, bush fruits, and native food plants you can grow broken out by hardiness zone.
 One species that seems to be missing is currant bushes.
 Perhaps this is because not many people cook with currants nowadays.
 It's a pity.
 Strawberries grow well in my garden and make a nice ground cover under plants and bushes.
 I'm also growing Juneberries.
 They are like strawberries but with white fruit and red seeds.
 They are the sweetest berry I've ever tasted!

 In the realm of nut trees, I've seen almond and pecan trees start to appear.
 And I'm growing a Yellowhorn Tree, which has amazing orchid-like flowers and edible nuts.
 The pinon pine tree has nuts that are quite a delicacy.
 Don't forget sunflowers, pollinator plants that supply nuts and oil.

 What's missing: Brassicas.
 I haven't had very good luck with these due to aphids and other insects.
 And they take up too much room for the amount of nutrition they provide.
-In that space, I'm going to grow Asian greens instead, such as bok- and pac-choy.
+In that space, I'm going to grow Asian greens instead, such as bok- and pac-choi.
+You can buy seeds for Asian greens at the True Leaf site.
 Melons: New species of watermelons are on the market now that are easier to grow.
 I'm going to try them.
 I've grown honeydew and cantaloupe and they are a lot of work with not a lot of yield.
 Winter Squash: While I love the summer and pattypan squashes as well as the Cinderella Pumpkin, the hard shelled winter squash are too much trouble to prepare in my book.
 Your mileage may differ.
 I also recommend the Delicata Squash which is easy to grow and has a thin, edible peel!